-We have audited the accompanying balance sheets of Rexahn Pharmaceuticals, Inc. (the "Company") (a development stage company) as of December 31, 2011 and 2010, and the related statements of operations, stockholders' equity (deficit) and comprehensive loss, and cash flows for each of the years in the period ended December 31, 2011, and the cumulative period from March 19, 2001 (inception) to December 31, 2011.
+We have audited the accompanying balance sheet of Rexahn Pharmaceuticals, Inc. (the "Company") (a development stage company) as of December 31, 2012 and 2011, and the related statements of operations, comprehensive loss, stockholders' equity (deficit), and cash flows for each of the years then ended, and the cumulative period from March 19, 2001 (inception) to December 31, 2012.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.